theNewDynamic/minjinlee.com/_posts/2017-03-20-reading-women-podcast.md

 ---

 I got to talk with the wonderful hosts Kendra D. Winchester and Autumn Privett of Reading Women.
-Thank you, Kendra and Autumn.&nbsp;
+Thank you, Kendra and Autumn.

-&nbsp;